-The manuscript texts are written in English or Indonesia.
+The manuscript texts are written in English.
 Manuscripts will be first reviewed by editorial boards.
 The main text of a manuscript must be submitted as a Word document (.doc) file, well-typed in single column on A4 size paper, use 12 pt of Times New Roman.The manuscript contains an original work and have potentially contribute to the highly scientific advancement.

 Template can be download here.